Ken Simon '11

 Kyle Martin '10

 Kyle graduated summa cum laude with a major in Economics and Commerce and a minor in the Wilson Center's Public Service Program.
 He found his Philosophy courses to be particularly helpful preparation for the LSAT and Law School.
 Kyle was active in the Ethics Bowl, UPLS, the Pre-Law Society, and the Society of '91.
 He also sang in the Men's Chorus and served as an Admissions Tour Guide.
 He encourages prospective Law students to take advantage of their summers by finding applicable internships: he interned with White & Case in Hong Kong after his Junior year at H-SC.
+Kyle graduated from UVA with his JD in May 2013, and has since passed the Virginia Bar, clerked for the Honorable Robert G. Doumar in the Eastern District of Virginia, and he is currently working as an associate at Wilcox Savage in Virginia Beach.

 Sam Rosten '09